-The Youth Tour opportunity was advertised in Texas Co-op Power.
-Counselors, teachers and administrators from area school districts also were instrumental in getting the word out to interested applicants.
+HCEC conducted an essay contest extended to juniors and seniors who attend school within the cooperative’s service area.
+Eligible applicants had to reside in a household that is a member of HCEC.
+The Youth Tour opportunity and contest were advertised in Texas Co-op Power.
+Counselors, teachers and administrators from area school districts were instrumental in getting the word out to interested applicants.

-HCEC received five applications and essays.
-The essays were required to be 500 words or fewer on the topic, “The Most Influential Figure in American History, in My Opinion, Is _________ Because … .”
-The applications were used to verify eligibility, and the essays alone were reviewed and ranked by a volunteer committee from nearby Bartlett Electric Cooperative.
-The top two essay winners received sponsorships for the trip.
+HCEC received six applications and essays.
+The essays were required to be 500 words or fewer on the topic, “If you had the opportunity to change one thing about your school or community, what would it be and why?”
+The applications were used to verify eligibility, while the essays were reviewed and ranked by a volunteer committee from Bartlett Electric Cooperative. top two essay winners received sponsorships for the trip.

-The board of directors and staff of Hamilton County EC are excited to offer this opportunity to these local students!
+The board of directors and staff of Hamilton County EC are very excited to offer this opportunity to these local students!